kuujo/vertigo/README.md

 contains information about the network components, including component definitions, addresses, and connections.

+### Deploying networks locally
+To deploy a network locally (within a single Vert.x instance) use the `LocalCluster`.
+The local cluster uses the core Vert.x `Container` API to deploy network verticles and modules locally.

 ```java
 final Cluster cluster = new LocalCluster(vertx, container);
 cluster.deploy(network, new Handler<AsyncResult<NetworkContext>>() {